-If you’re local to Vancouver, you’ve probably heard of the Mural Festival.
+If you’re living in Vancouver, you’ve probably heard of the Vancouver Mural Festival.
 If you’re not, let me explain – it’s the city’s largest annual free public art celebration.
 Thousands of people from across the city head to the Mount Pleasant region of the city to see some of the city’s coolest and most colourful murals and street art, just off hipster Main Street.

-Whilst some of the murals remained from previous festivals, it was still a great excuse to get out and see some of the awesome street art tucked away in alleyways and lanes.
+Whilst some of the murals remained from previous Vancouver Mural Festivals, it was still a great excuse to get out and see some of the awesome street art tucked away in alleyways and lanes.

 We followed the crowds, soaking up the pensive messages and mantras of each individual mural.